 Phone: (03) 3478 5886.

 According to the once informative, international (and now, sadly, defunct) w-guides site, Ray Beams Remodeled "stocks customized secondhand and old clothing.
 However, unlike many other "recycle" stores, Ray Beams attempts to keep the loud "hippie" chic style away from its products.
 Instead, simple more neutral designs are made up from a mixture of old and new materials.
 The result is a more casual and comfortable range of clothing.
 The knitwear is particularly good and there are still some more eccentric items in the form of hand-painted and sequined T-shirts.
 There will soon be a range of imported recycle products from LA."
 The nearest train stops at Meijijingumae Station, and the shop is open from 11am-8pm daily.

 Santa Monica: 渋谷区神南1－11－5.

-1-11-5 Jinnan, Shibuya Ward, Tokyo -- a few doors down from Tower Records, that great futuristic yellow building.
+1-11-5 Jinnan, Shibuya Ward, Tokyo -- a few doors down from Tower Records, that monstrous yellow landmark.

 Phone: (03) 3409 5017.